Helicopter rotor: Tandem

-Tandem rotors are two horizontal main rotor assemblies mounted one behind the other.
+Tandem-rotor helicopters have two horizontal main rotors mounted one behind the other.
 Tandem rotors achieve pitch attitude changes to accelerate and decelerate the helicopter through a process called cyclic pitch.
 To pitch forward and accelerate, both rotors increase the pitch at the rear and reduce the pitch at the front (cyclic) keeping torque the same on both rotors, flying sideways is achieved by increasing the pitch on one side and reducing pitch on the other.
 Yaw control develops through opposing cyclic pitch in each rotor.
 To pivot right, the front rotor tilts right and the rear rotor tilts left.
 To pivot left, the front rotor tilts left and the rear rotor tilts right.
 All rotor power contributes to lift, and it is simpler to handle changes in the center of gravity fore-aft.
 However, it requires the expense of two large rotors rather than the more common one large main rotor and a much smaller tail rotor.
 The Boeing CH-47 Chinook is the most common tandem rotor helicopter.